-Members of the Pittsburgh Black Media Federation, who work for the New Pittsburgh Courier, the Pittsburgh Post-Gazette, the Pittsburgh Tribune-Review, WTAE, WPXI, WQED, KDKA, KQV, WAMO, WPGH and others, have decided to devote their time to the workshop as instructors.
+Members of the Pittsburgh Black Media Federation, who work for the New Pittsburgh Courier, the Pittsburgh Post-Gazette, the Pittsburgh Tribune-Review, WTAE, WPXI, WQED, KDKA, KQV and other media outlets, devote their time to the workshop as instructors.
 Point Park University, Downtown, is the site of the seven-day residential program, and many businesses and community organizations donate time, money and effort to ensure the success of the workshop.

-The program, free to students, is designed to encourage high school youths from diverse backgrounds to enter the profession of journalism.
-Students will meet with instructors, all of whom are employed in the media, for a week of rigorous training in meeting deadlines, producing and editing a paper and producing and delivering a television and radio news programs, a news website and photos.
+Students will meet with instructors, all of whom are employed in the media, for a week of rigorous training in producing a newspaper, television and radio news programs, a news website and photos.

 Who Is Eligible?

 Representatives from a wide spectrum of the Pittsburgh media volunteer to help guide students.

 Every participant must have a command of the English language and an interest or avid curiosity in exploring journalism as a career.
 Students must be able to live on campus for the entire workshop.
 Students will be chaperoned at all times.

 To request to participate in the workshop, please compete the application below.
-For more information, write to the Pittsburgh Black Media Federation, P.O.
-Box 10666, Pittsburgh, PA 15235 or e-mail us at firstname.lastname@example.org.
-You also may call Christopher T. Moore at 412-622-1388.
+For more information, contact workshop co-director Christopher T. Moore at firstname.lastname@example.org or 412-596-9735.

-Part I: Click the link to download the parent/guardian permission form and teacher/administrator recommendation forms to be signed and returned by mail or e-mail: PBMF workshop forms.
+Part I: Click the following link to download the parent/guardian permission form and teacher/administrator recommendation forms to be signed and returned by mail or e-mail: Bolden workshop parent and recommendation forms.